2E0PGS/blog/_posts/2021-08-01-datv-dvb-s-transmission-into-gb3zz.md

 * The 144.750 MHz VHF FM vertical is for talk back.
 This gets fed into the TS (Transport Stream) of GB3ZZ output.
 * Rydes can take 30 seconds to switch as they're scanning multiple modes.
 * Output is two channel multiplexed.
 Channel 1 is the main channel and has audio left and right separate sources.
 Channel 2 has no audio normally and is the engineering channel.
+* **Update: 2021-08-16:** 70 cm input is no longer active.
+* **Update: 2021-09-01:** GB3ZZ site decommissioned.
+TODO: Find exact date.
+* **Update: 2022-01-10:** GB3ZZ recommissioned on adjacent building.
+Exact heights, bearings and ranges TBA.
+Currently running in TX only beacon mode with no RX enabled.

 | Band  | Direction | Name      | Availability  | Frequency   | Standard | Symbolrate                 | Video codec    | FEC | Antenna             | Polarisation | Device        | Notes |
 |-------|-----------|-----------|---------------|-------------|----------|----------------------------|----------------|-----|---------------------|--------------|---------------|-------|